brickpool/logo/doc/PG-Protocol.md

 Ckhecksum | `21` | Data Block
 >Figure Example _Read Block_ Response

 In this example the program name is read out.
 The maximum text width is 16 characters.
 The reading direction is from left to right.
-In addition, the XOR checksum value is sent in this example (`21` hex).
+In addition, the XOR checksum value is used in this example (`21` hex).

 Format | Data
 --- | ---
 Hexadecimal | `48 65 6C 6C 6F 20 77 6F 72 6C 64 21 20 20 20 20`
 ASCII | `H e l l o _ w o r l d ! _ _ _ _`
 >Figure Example _Read Block_ Data decoded

 # Chapter 3 - Control Commands